amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

       * Most recent revision of Article 9 said that you can make your collateral description be as broad as you want—“all current and after acquired property”—as long as the debtor agrees
     * Third requirement: Rights
       * The debtor has to have rights to the collateral
-      * Example: if the agreement purports to give security interest to neighbor’s car, the debtor clearly has no rights to this
+      * Example: if the agreement purports to give security interest to neighbor's car, the debtor clearly has no rights to this
         * Ambiguous in case of timeshares (the only thing you could give a security interest in is the two-weeks you get, not the value of the whole property)
     * These events can occur in any order
     * Attachment continues even if the collateral is transferred unless the creditor agrees; and has interest in money or property received in exchange; and any property acquired by the proceeds
     * Scope of Security Interest - Can be really broad
       * Article 9 allows creditor to take security interest in current personal property owned and future property (“after acquired personal property”)
         * **After-Acquired Property Clauses**:
-          * Creditors can include provisions in their credit agreements that say that the creditor has an interest in all of the debtor’s property, including property currently purchased and that purchased after the agreement is entered into
+          * Creditors can include provisions in their credit agreements that say that the creditor has an interest in all of the debtor's property, including property currently purchased and that purchased after the agreement is entered into
         * Can secure this loan as well as subsequent loans by this same creditor (future advances clause)
         * **Future Advances Clauses**:
           * Allows for subsequent loans by this same creditor to be secured